The Afterglows of Swift-era Gamma-Ray Bursts II.: Type I GRB versus Type II GRB Optical Afterglows: DISCUSSION

+For the cases with insecure redshift, the scatter is much larger, with GRB 051227 (faint afterglow centered on the host) and the high-redshift solution of GRB 060121 (extremely bright afterglow with a moderate host offset) being the strongest outliers.
+As we are only able to measure the offset in projection, this can have a strong effect, e.g., GRB 051227 may have occurred at a much larger offset but right in front of its host galaxy.

 Again, we use GRB 060313 to analyze the effect of an unknown redshift.
-The derived track is roughly perpendicular to the trend mentioned above, implying a strong dependency on redshift.
-The track of GRB 060313 crosses the trend at roughly $z\approx0.6$.
+The derived track is roughly perpendicular to the correlation, implying a strong dependency on redshift.
+The track of GRB 060313 crosses the correlation at roughly $z\approx0.6$.
 Interestingly enough, the $z=1.7$ solution of GRB 060121 is quite close in both afterglow magnitude and host offset to GRB 060313 at a similar redshift, at first glance implying a similar track for GRB 060121 and a naive ``prediction'' of a redshift around $z\approx0.6$.
-Independent of the validity of the trend as a rough redshift indicator, the track for GRB 060121 would be different, though, as the red afterglow would imply a strong extinction correction at such a low redshift \citep{Ugarte060121}, which would correct the afterglow magnitude up again (no extinction correction has been assumed for GRB 060313).
+Independent of the validity of the correlation as a rough redshift indicator, the track for GRB 060121 would be different, though, as the red afterglow would imply a strong extinction correction at such a low redshift \citep{Ugarte060121}, which would correct the afterglow magnitude up again (no extinction correction has been assumed for GRB 060313).